TransWest Express

-The TransWest Express Transmission Line Project (TWE) is a planned bipolar HVDC transmission line between the Chokecherry wind farm near Rawlins, Wyoming to a Marketplace substation near Boulder City, Nevada.
+The TransWest Express Transmission Line Project (TWE) is a planned bipolar HVDC transmission line between the Chokecherry and Sierra Madre Wind Energy Project near Rawlins, Wyoming, to the Marketplace substation near Boulder City, Nevada.

 Description

 The TWE is designed as a bipolar 600kV overhead power line 728 mi long, and can transfer a maximum power of 3,000 megawatts at ±600 kV.

 HVDC lines such as Intermountain Path 27 and the Pacific DC Intertie Path 65 can be distinguished by having two transmission wires, rather than the three necessary for transmission of three phase AC power.

 The TWE is one of 7 projects tracked by the federal Rapid Response Team for Transmission.
 Gateway West and Hemingway are two other projects intended to transmit power between Wyoming and the Pacific West Coast.

 Although the line ends in Nevada, there is around 10 GW transmission capacity between Las Vegas and San Diego/Los Angeles in Path 46, enabling power to continue to the west coast.